marwynnsomridhivej/marwynnbot/PRIVACY.md

 >
 > MarwynnBot's Developer: MS Arranges#3060

-*I will be happy to remove any information from MarwynnBot's database that you would like to have removed, or clarify the information on this document if necessary.*
+*I will be happy to clarify the information on this document if necessary.*